ddonahue/LooseCouplingDemo/README.md

 # LooseCouplingDemo

-This code is part of a demo for my Cohesion and Coupling: They Keys To Changing Your Code With Confidence conference talk.
+This code is part of a demo for conference talk titled "Cohesion and Coupling: They Keys To Changing Your Code With Confidence.

-To play through the demo:
-1) Clone the repository.
-2) Go back to the first commit.
-3) Incrementally move forward by one commit until you're back to latest.
+What follows is the list of relevant git commit hashes to follow each step of the demo, along with notes briefly explaining the changes and how they improved the solution.

-Commit #1: Initial solution
+4f1e8b70b8165bf44e8a3a70cd225807630d4206: Initial solution
-Commit #2: Adds interface to decrease coupling on concrete types.
+72a5dd029e0c2678cdacf5e6c66600d7921d2e3a: Adds IInstrument interface to decrease coupling on concrete types in RockBand and Roadie.
-Commit #3: Splits interface to further decrease coupling on methods which are unused.
+045d07f233214e90bbf92ec700d7655af586608e: Following the Interface Segregation Principle, splits IInstrument interface into two - IPlayable and IMaintainable - to further decrease coupling on methods which are unused.
-Commit #4: Invert dependencies by moving interfaces to consumers' projects rather than implementer's project.
+14f348c71f8cfc3e265438eecc2c96e82aa21b68: Following Dependency Inversion Principle, moves IPlayable and IMaintainable interfaces to consumers' projects rather than implementer's project.
-Commit #5: Separate package that is logically cohesive into two functionally cohesive packages.
+f2afb58b7214cfd23f0d09a74d3afba9605d60b5: Separate Instruments package that is logically cohesive into two functionally cohesive packages - one for Guitar and one for SnareDrum.

-Commit #6: Adds README file :)
+Sorry for the git commit hashes.
+I had a few commits between the demo commits fixing things, so you can't just advanced through the changes incrementally :/